ArifzynXD/nekopoi-scraper/README.md

 ### Note

-Our beloved nekopoi admin has change something so I change the code a bit.
+Our beloved nekopoi admin has change something *AGAIN* so I change the code a bit.

 <details><summary><b>Click here</b></summary>
-<strong>✓ Remove obfuscate</strong>
+<strong>✓ star reponya konto*</strong>
 </details>

 ### How To Use